 The era of cruising is upon us with more and more retirees booking holidays on gargantuan ocean liners.
-Competition is stiff as cruise companies try to outdo each other with waterslides, bowling alleys and robotic baristas to mix your cocktails.
+Competition is stiff as cruise companies try to outdo each other with waterslides, bowling alleys and robotic baristas to mix your coffee and cocktails.
 Such gimmicks do not appeal to me and the thought of 3000 passengers fills me with horror.
 Having sailed around the world on cargo ships in my younger days, my idea of a cruise is a small ship plying an inland waterway, mooring here and there to visit historic sites and observe village life.
 And scouring the internet I found the perfect one.
 A seven day cruise up the Hooghly River from Kolkata on the RV Rajmahal carrying 50 passengers accommodated in 18 twin and 4 single cabins.
 There was no single supplement – a bonus for the solo traveller – and as luck would have it, we were just a small group of seven accompanied by an excellent tour guide.

 Australian photojournalist and author.
 Used London as a base for nearly forty years while freelancing in the Middle East, Arabian peninsular, Africa and South Asia.
 Have written and illustrated more than a dozen books and travel guides.
 Operates a well regarded religious images stock photo library: www.worldreligions.co.uk.
 Live in Leura in the Blue Mountains outside Sydney.